Trump Administration Plans To Allow Imports Of Some Prescription Drugs From Canada

 Wednesday's announcement marks the first step in the process.
 It could take years to implement the plans — which could also be challenged in court.

-A growing number of U.S. states have recently approved their own plans to import prescription drugs from Canada, hoping to bargain for better deals than the current system allows.
+A growing number of U.S. states have been considering their own plans to import prescription drugs from Canada, hoping to bargain for better deals than the current system allows.

 Strapped with high costs from paying for prescription drugs through Medicaid and state employee plans, Florida, Vermont and Colorado have approved their own drug import laws.
 More than half of all U.S. states have proposed such measures this year, as Trish Riley, executive director of the National Academy for State Health Policy, told NPR last month.

-But before those states could cut their own deals to import drugs, they would need approval from the HHS.
-With today's announcement, the federal government is taking a step toward the states' position.
+But before those states can actually start cutting their own deals to import drugs, they need approval from the HHS.
+With today's announcement, the federal government is making a move in that direction.

 As for why Canada enjoys lower drug prices, Rachel Sachs, a law professor at Washington University in St. Louis, recently told NPR that it's a matter of negotiation.

-By setting in motion a plan to import prescription drugs from Canada, Azar is embracing an idea that he has previously dismissed as a gimmick.
-In May of last year, Azar said:
+By setting in motion a plan to import medications from Canada, Azar is embracing an idea that he has previously dismissed as a gimmick.
+In May 2018, Azar said:

 "Many people may be familiar with proposals to give our seniors access to cheaper drugs by importing drugs from other countries, such as Canada.
 This, too, is a gimmick.
 It has been assessed multiple times by the Congressional Budget Office, and CBO has said it would have no meaningful effect."